Autler–Townes effect: Optical Dipole Trap (Far-Off-Resonance Trap)

 Note that the natural linewidth $\Gamma$ here is in radians per second, and is the inverse of lifetime $\tau$.
 This is the principle of operation for Optical Dipole Trap (ODT, also known as Far Off Resonance Trap, FORT), in which case the light is red-detuned $\Delta <0$.
 When blue-detuned, the light beam provides a potential bump/barrier instead.

-The optical dipole potential is often expressed in terms of the recoil energy:
+The optical dipole potential is often expressed in terms of the recoil energy, which is the kinetic energy imparted in an atom initially at rest by "recoil" during the spontaneous emission of a photon: